 The North Coast Plan Area includes the area from Portland Inlet to the south end of Aristazabal Island, including the communities of Prince Rupert, Terrace and Kitimat and the land and marine territories of the six partner Nations.
 Other Nations also have territories in the North Coast Plan Area including Lax Kw’alaams, Heiltsuk, Kitasoo, and Nisga’a Nations but are not participating directly in the NC CE Program.
 See North Coast Plan Area

-Long-term environmental monitoring, evaluation, and reporting are fundamental to
+Long-term environmental monitoring, evaluation, and reporting are fundamental to understanding and documenting environmental changes, and assessing the

-on the North Coast
+on the North Coast.